Staff and Educator Awards

 Questions? [email protected]

 The Louisiana Department of Education recognizes that great teachers and school leaders are critical to student success.
 Annually, the Department honors the state’s most exceptional educators through the Teacher and Principal of the Year programs.
 These programs provide an opportunity to acknowledge educators who are achieving excellence.
-The Louisiana Department of Education, in partnership with Dream Teachers, has launched the New Teacher Of the Year program which recognizes and celebrates some of the state’s most exceptional new educators.
+The Louisiana Department of Education, in partnership with Dream Teachershas launched the New Teacher of the Year program, which recognizes and celebrates some of the state’s most exceptional new educators.

 This program provides an opportunity to acknowledge those new teachers who are already demonstrating excellence in the classroom and their commitment to student success that exemplifies Louisiana’s teaching profession.
 This addition to the already-existing Teacher and Principal of the Year programs will recognize the outstanding contributions of a first-year classroom teacher.

-All school systems are encouraged to select up to three new teachers, one per division (elementary, middle, and high) as their local-level honorees and submit these selections to the state process.
+All school systems are encouraged to select up to three new teachers, one per division (elementary, middle, and high), as their local-level honorees and submit these selections to the state process.
 School systems without a formal selection process in place may elect to send their candidates directly to the state-level process.

 Louisiana New Teacher of the Year